Computational-Graph-Theory-Group-Kulak/Counterexamles-to-a-conjecture-of-Faudree-and-Schelp/README.md

 Usage: `bash faudreeSchelp_any.sh n plantri-args`

-Generates all hamiltonian-connected graphs that are not k-uniformly connected for some k in {2...n-2}
+Generates all planar hamiltonian-connected graphs that are not k-uniformly connected for some k in {2...n-2}

 The order of the arguments here is important.
 ```